 The law in Victoria says that the police must keep you informed about how the investigation of your case is going.

-Sometimes, police may not be able to give you all of the detail if it could affect the investigation.
+You can ask questions, but it is important to understand that police may not be able to tell you all the details if it could affect the investigation.

 Contacting police for information

-Sometimes it can be difficult to get in contact with the police investigator looking after your case.
+You can contact the police about your case for information.
+If you have details for your police contact, call them first.
+It is important to remember that they may not always be available to talk to you straight away.
 Police officers work different day and night shifts, and sometimes they may have a few days off in a row.

-- call the police station listed under 'Member Station' on your Notice to the Victim Form.
-You can find the phone number for the station on the Victoria police website .
+- call the police station listed under 'Member Station' on your Notice to the Victim form (the phone number for the station (External link) is available on the Victoria Police website)

-- ask to speak with the officer in charge.
+- ask to speak with the officer in charge at the station.